Clive07/TastyTV_Project_2_SPA/Notage/ReadMe.md

 added edit option by giving a like/dislike feature.
 I will have hollow thumbs to show it isn't picked yet and when picked it will be black. upon picking a new property will be added to the state showing if liked or disliked.
 This property will be checked for the conditional rendering.

+I need to be able to add items.
+I will have a random featured tv show that appears on the show page.
+This is acquired from tv maze api.
+It will be displayed on the page with an option to add it to the user list.
+This will call the function add list which appends it to the userlist.

 ### Deliverables

 A functional React SPA without any backend built by you, hosted somewhere on the internet that delivers on the following scope of work derived from the client brief: